 Detailed information of GSP and list of countries presented for reference.
 Check whether India is eligible or not and also check eligibility for GSP followed by some FAQs…

-The plan can be simply explained where developed countries such as the UK, USA provide developing countries like India low import and export tariff rates on selected industrial goods and services.
+The plan simply explained where developed countries such as the UK, USA provide developing countries like India low import and export tariff rates on selected industrial goods and services.

 What is GSP

 In India, This was instituted from the year 1971 with 13 countries’ schemes out of which the United States of America was one.
-But due to selected reasons, they have withdrawn their GSP from India whose worth is said to be $70.
+But due to selected reasons, they withdrawn from India whose worth said to be 5.6 Billion worth or exports.
 While the objective of GSP stands to: